ltelab/disdrodb/CONTRIBUTING.rst

 If you do not have a GitHub account yet, please create one `here <https://github.com/join>`__.
 If you do not have yet Git installed on your computer, please install it following `these instructions <https://github.com/git-guides/install-git>`__.
-Then, please follow the guidelines in the :ref:`Installation for contributors <installation_contributor>` section to create the local copy of the disdrodb repository, set up the developing environment and the pre-commit hooks.
+Then, please follow the guidelines in the `Installation for contributors <https://disdrodb.readthedocs.io/en/latest/installation.html#installation-for-contributors>`__ section to create the local copy of the disdrodb repository, set up the developing environment and the pre-commit hooks.

 Once you have have a local copy of the disdrodb repository on your machine, you are ready to